Gender, Sex, & Sexuality Resource Center (GSSRC) FAQs

 We are located in Anderson 320 (home of the former Women’s Resource Center).
 Students can use the community space for informal gatherings and meetings during daytime hours.

 Everyone!
-The Center for Gender + Sexualities believes that everyone has a gender identity and sexual identity, including those that identify as agender and asexual.
+The Gender, Sex, & Sexuality Resource Center believes that everyone has a gender identity and sexual identity, including those who identify as agender and asexual.

 How can I get involved?

-There are several ways you can get involved with the Center for Gender + Sexualities.
+There are several ways you can get involved with the Gender, Sex, & Sexuality Resource Center.
 We regularly have opportunities to volunteer or intern with us, and we hire several work study positions each academic year.
 We also encourage you to connect with us at our many programs and events.
 You can always stop by our space in Anderson 320 to talk with us and learn more about our work!

 Language and definitions